Wisp

 If the associated stream is a UDP socket, then CONTINUE packets must not be sent, and the client does not keep track of any buffer for the stream.

-The server must send another CONTINUE packet when it has received the same number of packets from the client as its own maximum buffer size.
+The server must send another CONTINUE packet when it receives the same number of packets from the client as its maximum buffer size.
 The server should regularly send CONTINUE packets before this point to ensure minimal delays when receiving data from the client.

 0x04